Stearns Morse: Career in teaching

 Morse served as head of the English Department at the Morristown School in Morristown, New Jersey, from 1921 to 1923.
 In 1923, he joined the faculty in the English Department at Dartmouth College.
-Dartmouth named him a professor in 1936 and then dean of freshman in 1946.
+Dartmouth named him a professor in 1936 and then dean of freshmen in 1946.
 He served in that role until 1956.

 Throughout his life, Morse held an interest in the White Mountains.
 While teaching at Dartmouth, he co-edited two books on the mountain range: The History of the White Mountains and The Book of the White Mountains.
 Morse also served as a contributing editor to College on the Hill, a history of Dartmouth prepared for the school's bicentennial in 1969.
 In 1946, he received an Alfred A. Knopf Fellowship in Biography and History.
 The fellowship supported his work to write The Yankee Spirit.
 During his academic career, he published additional books titled: Excerpts from our artistic world and Hopkins of Dartmouth.